richardnguyen99/v1.richardhnguyen.com/README.md

 Main page for Richard H. Nguyen, where you can find

 - Articles: I write technical stuff such as technologies and programming.
-- Myself: I write about myself and some of works.
+- README: I write about myself and some of works.
 - Projects: I love messing around with Typescript, React, Python, C++ and more.

 Url: [https://richardhnguyen.com/](https://richardhnguyen.com/)